openshift-labs/lab-build-your-own-operator/workshop/content/ansible-operator-overview/step04.md

 ## Example CR with extra-vars

-The CR snippet below shows two 'extra vars' (_message, newParamater)_ being passed in via `spec`.
+The CR snippet below shows two 'extra vars' (`message` and `newParamater`) being passed in via `spec`.
 Passing 'extra vars' through the CR allows for customization of Ansible logic based on the contents of each CR instance.
 ```yaml
 # Sample CR definition where some
 # 'extra vars' are passed via the spec